MythicalLTD/.github/profile/README.md

 # MythicalSystems

-MythicalSystems is an open-source project development group that makes awesome projects for the community.
+MythicalSystems ~~is~~ was an open-source project development group that makes awesome projects for the community.

 *Project by
 [@NaysKutzu](https://github.com/NaysKutzu),